hohonuuli/scalaapps.g8/src/main/g8/SBT.md

 - `show update`: Show dependencies and indicate which were evicted
 - `tasks -V`: Shows all available tasks/commands
 - `test` or `~test` (continuous)
+- `todos`: Display a listing of all TODO, FIXME, WIP, or XXX comments
 - `update-classifiers`: Download sources and javadoc for all dependencies
 - `version-report`: Shows a flat listing of all dependencies in this project, including transitive ones.